 Subplot is another great, inexpensive app offered on the Mac App Store.
 It is s useful tool for organising the characters, settings, events and plot of your novel.
 It encourages productivity by allowing authors to set goal deadlines.

 No matter how many times you proofread your novel, you’re never 100% sure of its accuracy.
-Websites like Proofreadingpal can provide a quality proofreading service.
-This website runs your work through two proofreading experts and corrects any errors concerning grammar, spelling, punctuation, sentence structure and tense.
-Hiring online freelancers is also an option.
+Websites like Grammarly can provide a free quality proofreading service.

 Checking for plagiarism